DhikshaG/Dhiksha-Shrivruthi-G/README.md

 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me - through LinkedIn
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: I am always ready to learn and teach someone until they learn
+- ⚡ Fun fact:  I think i am funny

 <!---
 DhikshaG/DhikshaG is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.